 Exit Planning Process

 Exit Strategies offers California business owners a complimentary face-to-face consultation and facility walk-through.
-We’ll get an understanding of your business and your exit priorities, you’ll get to know us and our capabilities, and together we can determine whether an exit planning project makes sense.
+We’ll get an understanding of your business and your priorities, you’ll get to know us and our capabilities, and together we will decide if an exit planning project makes sense.
 Exit planning is generally a three-phase process.

 Phase 1: ASSESS YOUR COMPANY